cjihrig/lambundaler/README.md

         - `overwrite` (boolean) - If `true`, `lambundaler` will attempt to delete the function specified by the `name` option.
 Defaults to `false`.
         - `role` (string) - An AWS role with permission to execute the Lambda.
         - `runtime` (string) - The Lambda runtime to use.
 Valid values are `'nodejs'` and `'nodejs4.3'`.
 Defaults to `'nodejs4.3'`.
+        - `timeout` (number) - The execution timeout of the Lambda function in seconds.
+Defaults to three seconds.
+        - `memory` (number) - The amount of memory, in MB, given to the Lambda function.
+Must be a multiple of 64MB.
+Defaults to 128MB.
     - `callback` (function) - A function which is called upon completion.
 This function takes the following arguments.
       - `err` (error) - Represents any error that occurs.
       - `buffer` (`Buffer`) - Contains the zip archive, represented as a Node.js `Buffer`.